Hallfield Estate

-The Hallfield Estate, owned by Westminster City Council, is one of several modernist housing projects in Bayswater, London designed in the immediate postwar period by the Tecton architecture practice, led by Berthold Lubetkin.
+The Hallfield Estate is one of several modernist housing projects in Bayswater, City of Westminster, and was designed in the immediate postwar period by the Tecton architecture practice, led by Berthold Lubetkin.
 Following the dissolution of Tecton, the project was realised by Denys Lasdun and Lindsay Drake in the 1950s.
 Construction took place in two phases during 1951–55 and 1955–58.